xa0412/tp/docs/UserGuide.md

 ### 5. Finding friends: `find`

-Finds friends who contain any of the given keywords and courses, including those who have the specified courses in their previous courses.
+Finds friends who contain any of the given keywords or courses, including those who have the specified courses in their previous courses:

 Format: `find [n/KEYWORD [MORE_KEYWORDS]] [c/KEYWORD [MORE_KEYWORDS]]`

-- The search is case-insensitive. e.g `hans` will match `Hans`
+- The search is case-insensitive, e.g., `hans` will match `Hans`.
-- The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+- The order of the keywords does not matter, e.g., `Hans Bo` will match `Bo Hans`.
 - At least one of the optional fields must be provided.
 - The name (`n/`) or courses (`c/`) or both is searched.
-- Only full words will be matched e.g. `Han` will not match `Hans`, `2103` will not match `2103T`
+- Only full words will be matched, e.g., `Han` will not match `Hans`, `2103` will not match `2103T`.
-- Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- Persons matching at least one keyword will be returned (i.e., `OR` search), e.g., `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
 - **Note:** Searching by courses (`c/`) will also include friends who have the specified courses in their previous courses.

 **Sorting Algorithm:**
 When searching with course keywords, the results are sorted in the following priority order:
 1. Friends with the most matching current courses (highest similarity with your search terms)
 2. If current course matches are equal, then by the most matching previous courses
-3. If both current and previous course matches are equal, then by friendship level (CLOSE_FRIEND > FRIEND > ACQUAINTANCES)
+3. If both current and previous course matches are equal, then by friendship level (CLOSE_FRIEND > FRIEND > ACQUAINTANCE)

 This sorting ensures that the most relevant contacts for your search terms appear at the top of the results.

-Examples:
+**Examples:**

-- `find n/John Baker` returns `John Doe` and `Alice Baker` and `John Baker`
+- `find n/John Baker` returns `John Doe` and `Alice Baker` and `John Baker`.
   ![result for 'find john baker'](images/findJohnBakerResult.png)
 - `find c/CS2101` returns friends who are currently taking CS2101 as well as those who have taken CS2101 in the past.

 ### 6. Deleting a friend : `delete`

-Deletes the specified friend from your contact book.
+Deletes the specified friend from your contact book:

 Format: `delete INDEX`